I’m sure many of my fellow work at home mums will agree when I say that being a WAHM is not a walk in the park.

 “Strike while the iron is hot.”

 I was wrong when I used this mantra in my early years of working from home.
 I got so giddy in having one client after the other.
-Little did I know, that the more money I earn, the less time I spent with my family.
+Little did I know, that the more money I earned, the less time I spent with my family.
 I forgot my main objective in working from home— to be with my family.

 3. Take advantage of technology.